AutodeskGames/stingray-docs/source/interactive_help/getting_started/interface_overview.md

-﻿# Interface overview
+# Interface overview

 ![interface_overview](../images/comp_interface_overview.png)

-> **Tip:** As you drag, drop, and rearrange the windows in the Stingray Editor, you can select **Window > Layout > Reset Layout** to restore the interface to this configuration at any time.
+> **Tip:** You can freely drag, drop, and rearrange the windows in the interactive editor.
+If you ever want to restore the default configuration shown above, select **Window > Layout > Reset Layout** from the main menu.

 ---
 Related topics: